Skip to content

 5. Submit the necessary paperwork to your stewardship coordinator.
 This includes invoices and proof of payment for all eligible project expenses.

-6. Your grant payment will be issued within four weeks of final site inspection and receipt of paperwork.
+6. Your grant payment will be issued following the final site inspection and receipt of paperwork.

 Grants are provided to share the costs of project implementation.
 Grants may be combined but grant rates will be adjusted to ensure landowners don’t receive more than 100 per cent reimbursement of costs.
 Applicants must inform CVC if they expect to receive funding from other sources for the same project.